Set Current Location

 The J.N.
-"Ding" Darling Wildlife Refuge is 5,000 acres (2,023 hectares) of tidal wetlands and mangroves, home to more than 200 species of birds, 50 different species of reptiles and 32 mammals.
-The best (and busiest) times to come (especially for bird-watching) are November through April.
-Visitors can explore the park on a two-mile foot trail, hop aboard a canoe or ride their bike along the Wildlife Drive which has views of the water on both sides.
+"Ding" Darling Wildlife Refuge is 5,200 acres (2,104 hectares) of tidal wetlands and mangroves, home to more than 200 species of birds, 50 different species of reptiles and 32 mammals.
+The best and busiest times to visit, especially for bird-watching, are November through April.
+Visitors can explore the park on a two-mile foot trail (3.21 kilometers), hop aboard a canoe or ride their bike along the Wildlife Drive which has views of the water on both sides.
 Moreover, the drive to its location on Sanibel Island is a treat unto itself.

 The Six Mile Cypress Slough is one of many preserved and pristine swamplands spread throughout southwest Florida.
 The highlight of the preserve is the 1.2-mile (1.9 kilometer) boardwalk, a wood-planked corridor that runs through the 2,200-acre (890 hectare) wetland, where guests can see alligators, wild boar, otters and much more.
 During the dry season (October to June), birds like herons and egrets flock to the flag ponds which make it a perfect place for birders.
 There are guided tours year-round, and self-guided tour brochures in the LEED-certified interpretive center.